Welcome to SFAC

 - Use culturally adjusted preparation and training material from the UK

-- Take a practice based social work approach to training with up to date child care research
+- Take a practice based social work approach to training using up to date child care research

 SFAC subscribes to the UNCRC: -